bergholdt/QuickPay.github.io/appendixes/test/index.md

 ### Credit card test numbers

 Use these numbers to invoke a certain response.
+You may use a random expiration date and CVD - (as long as they "seem" valid).

 <table class="table table-striped">
   <thead>